sabob/olive/README.md

 ## Standalone
 <a id="#standalone"></a>
 Using Olive in a standalone application it is often desirable to access Olive as a singleon.
-Since Olive is thread safe this can easily be done as follows:
+Since Olive is thread safe this can easily be achieved as follows:

 ```java
 public class AppUtils {